 Why not, indeed.

-He had graduated from high school early, dropped out of the University of Texas at 19 and moved to New York, where he slept on friends' floors while working on getting his foot in the door.
-After just a few months, he decamped to Los Angeles, where he slept on couches.
+He had graduated from high school early, dropped out of the University of Texas at 19 and moved to New York, where he slept on friends' floors while working on getting his music into the right people's hands.
+After just a few months, he decamped to Los Angeles and couch-surfed.

 "That's when I started putting s--t out and getting attention," he told Complex in 2012.
 "I left L.A., came back home to Houston, and my parents is like, 'Man, get the f--k out my house, you're not about to do s--t, you about to be a bum.'"
 So back to L.A. he went, and he had over a dozen messages from T.I. waiting when he landed.